Acquired human cytomegalovirus

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Infection of the central nervous system caused by free-living amoebae is rare but usually lethal.
-Granulomatous amebic encephalitis is a subacute infection caused by Acanthamoeba species or Balamuthia mandrillaris, with the former occurring almost exclusively immunocompromised patients.
-In contrast, primary amebic meningoencephalitis is a fulminant infection caused by Naegleria fowleri that most commonly effects healthy children and teenagers.
-Early diagnosis and prompt treatment with combination antimicrobials has proven lifesaving for what had previously been an almost uniformly fatal disease.
-In this article, the author reviews the clinical presentation and diagnostic evaluation for amebic meningoencephalitis, with an update on new treatment options.
+Infection of the central nervous system caused by free-living amebae is rare but usually lethal.
+There are two distinct presentations of encephalitis due to these organisms.
+Primary amebic meningoencephalitis is a fulminant infection caused by Naegleria fowleri that most commonly affects healthy children and teenagers.
+In contrast, granulomatous amebic encephalitis is a subacute infection caused by Balamuthia mandrillaris or Acanthamoeba species, with the latter occurring almost exclusively in immunocompromised patients.
+Early diagnosis and prompt treatment with combination antimicrobials has proven lifesaving for what had previously been almost uniformly fatal infections.
+In this article, the author reviews the evaluation and management of amebic meningoencephalitis, with an emphasis on new diagnostic modalities and treatment options.

 • Primary amebic meningoencephalitis presents similarly to bacterial meningitis and is usually due to intranasal inoculation of water containing Naegleria.